What is your role within Northern Pride and what does that entail?

 What’s skills do you bring to the northern pride committee?

 For 15 years I’ve worked in the financial and energy sectors across multiple roles from project and portfolio management, continuous improvement, communication and marketing.
 Skills and experiences that I believe add value to my role, and to supporting the team at Northern Pride.
 I love problem solving and using Lean Six Sigma to help make improvements to all different aspects of daily life!
-I’m looking forward to using these skills to help grown our charity aspirations.
+I’m looking forward to using these skills to help grow our charity aspirations.

 What’s your secret talent?